nusanam/ezra-todo-app/README.md

 1. **Search filters current page only** — Server-side search endpoint needed for cross-page search
 2. **SQLite DateTimeOffset** — Can't sort by DateTimeOffset; using DateTime instead
 3. **50ms search debounce** — Tradeoff between responsiveness and render batching
+4. **No bulk operations** — Cannot select multiple todos for batch actions
+5. **No due dates** — Tasks don't have deadlines or reminders

 ---